Articulated Systems¶

 The state of an articulated system can be represented by a generalized state \(\boldsymbol{S}\), which is composed of a generalized coordinate \(\boldsymbol{q}\) and a generalized velocity \(\boldsymbol{u}\).
 Since we are not constraining their parameterization, in general,

 A generalized coordinate fully represents the configuration of the articulated system and a generalized velocity fully represents the velocity state of the articulated system.
+The are independently defined in general.

 Every joint has a corresponding generalized coordinate and generalized velocity.